 Touchless access/interactions wherever possible

 Another lasting effect of the pandemic will be a hyper awareness of what we touch – from keypads to kiosks to access systems.
 Biometrics including voice and face offer a touchless way to authenticate a person’s identity and enable access to secure locations.
-In the current environment, this technology could help reduce virus spread in medical offices and hospitals.
+In the current environment, biometrics technology in the medical field could help reduce virus spread in clinics, offices, and hospitals.

 The use of voice and/or face biometrics in healthcare facilities would eliminate the need for access cards or badges, PIN codes and fingerprint readers.
 In addition to eliminating the vulnerabilities of using something that can be lost, stolen or shared, we reduce contact with high-traffic surfaces.
 Staff can keep gloves on and with voice, face masks do not need to be removed.
 Access to a secure area can be granted simply by using a Wake Up Word such as “TGH, verify me” – similar to waking up Alexa or Siri.